MARGARET C. JACOB

 Fellow, University of Warwick, 2010

-Jenna Gibbs, Ph.D. assistant professor, Florida International University, Miami; Eric Casteel, Ph.D. living in Chapel Hill; Diana Raesner, awarded Fulbright to the Netherlands, 2008-09; Naomi Taback, Ph.D., British History, awarded Academic Senate, Best Graduate Student teacher,2008; Jesse Sadler, Ph.D.
-Dutch history; Laura Morgan, fourth year, history of science, researching her dissertation on English science 1650-1680; Ingrid De Santo, Dutch history, fourth year, now writing her dissertation; Tara Scarmardo (graduated, M.A.
-2011); Twyla Ruby, third year, history of science; Kathryn Renton, co-chair with Teo Ruiz, early modern Spain
+Jenna Gibbs, Ph.D. associate professor, Florida International University, Miami; Eric Casteel, Ph.D. living in Chapel Hill; Diana Raesner, awarded Fulbright to the Netherlands, 2008-09; Naomi Taback, Ph.D., British History, awarded Academic Senate, Best Graduate Student teacher,2008, currently full time at Temple University, Philadelphia; Jesse Sadler, Ph.D.
+Dutch history; Laura Morgan, fifth year, history of science, researching her dissertation on English science 1650-1680; Ingrid De Santo, Dutch history, sixth year, now writing her dissertation; Tara Scarmardo (graduated, M.A.
+2011); Twyla Ruby, five year, history of science; Kathryn Renton, co-chair with Teo Ruiz, early modern Spain; writing her dissertation with a Fulbright; M. Tieleman, Dutch and American co-chaired with Carla Pestana, second year.

 Served on outside committees: Matt Kadane, Ph.D, Brown University, now tenured at Hobart and Smith; James Delbourgo, Ph.D.
 Columbia University, now tenured at Rutgers; Natalie Bayer, Ph.D.
-Rice University, post-doctoral fellow at UCLA 2009-10; now at Drake University, Des Moines.
+Rice University, post-doctoral fellow at UCLA 2009-10; now at Drake University, Des Moines; John Slifko, UCLA, Geography Department, Ph.D.

 Edit This Page